whscienceteacher/whscienceteacher.github.io/README.md

 [Smell Diffusion](/smelldiffusion/) - **Chemistry/Physics** - Inject smell molecules and see how the odor diffuses across a room.
 Allows students to look at it at a macro scale or at the particle level.
 I use this in physics to get students to see velocity can apply to anything.

-[Temperature Solids](/temperaturesolids/) - **Chemistry/Physics** - Simulates the movement of particles in two solids at different temperatures.
+[[Temperature Solids](/temperaturesolids/) - **Chemistry/Physics** - Simulates the movement of particles in two solids at different temperatures.
 You can change the size of each solid (number of particles) and starting temperature and you can drag them to touch or not touch.
 You see a graph of their temperature over time.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.
+There is also a [finger version] where the second object is a finger touching wood or alluminum in case you are pairing it with activites where students touch different materials.

 [Water Temperature](/watertemperature/) - **Chemistry** - Place a small beaker of water into a larger dish of water.
 Can control the initial temperatures and volumes.
 Shows the temperature over time.
 Can export data as csv.